damlern92/youtube_api/README.md

 # youtube_api
 Search YouTube videos by keywords.
-In this application you will can to use YouTube API with PHP.
+In this application you can use YouTube API with PHP.